Bulbul, Syria: Population

 According to the Syria Central Bureau of Statistics (CBS), Bulbul had a population of 1,742 in the 2004 census.
 The town is also the administrative center of the Bulbul nahiyah of the Afrin District, consisting of 34 villages with a combined population of 12,573.

 As part of the ongoing Turkish demographic policies in its occupation of Northern Syria, while only 15 of the original Kurdish households remain in the town, 340 new families have been settled, all of them Syrian Turkmen.

 Etymology

 The word bulbul derives from بلبل, meaning nightingale in Arabic, Turkish, Persian, and Kurdish languages, although in English, bulbul refers to passerine birds of a different family.

 Syrian civil war

 On 3 February 2018, armed clashes broke out in Bulbul and Rajo between the Syrian National Army (SNA) and the Syrian Democratic Forces’ Kurdish People's Protection Units (YPG) amidst the Turkish military intervention to capture the Kurdish-held city of Afrin.
-The village eventually came under the control of the Syrian National Army.
+The village eventually came under the control of the Syrian National Army following support given to them by the Turkish Armed Forces.